Scaarif/Latent/README.md

 ![Image demonstrating house posting feature](https://github.com/Scaarif/Latent/.....)

 ### Seek a roommate
 Looking to cut rent costs?
-Feeling lonely amd in need of a companion?
+Feeling lonely and in need of a companion?
 You can put your currently rented apartment up to be shared.

 ![Image showing house sharing feature](https://github.com/Scaarif/Latent/.....)